hashimoto-naoki/PseudoHikiParser/samples/wikipage.md

 ### Nesting of link tags

-If a link tag is nested inside another link tag, the outer tag is always teated as a link even when its url is for an image.
+If a link tag is nested inside another link tag, the outer tag is always treated as a link even when its url is for an image.

 So you can make a link from a thumbnail as in the following example.